-Proof Sketch: Consider the unobfuscatable circuit ensemble guaranteed by Theorem 3.11.
-No matter how we try to produce a marked circuit from $C \stackrel{\mathbb{R}}{\leftarrow} \mathcal{H}$, the algorithm A given by the unobfuscatability condition in Definition 3.11 can reconstruct the source code C, which by the meaningfulness property is unmarked with high probability.
-On the other hand, the simulator, given just oracle access to C, will be unable produce any circuit computing the same function (since if it could, then it could compute $\pi(C)$, which is pseudorandom).
+Proof Sketch: Consider the unobfuscatable circuit ensemble guaranteed by Theorem 3.10.
+No matter how we try to produce a marked circuit from $C \stackrel{\mathbb{R}}{\leftarrow} \mathcal{H}$, the algorithm guaranteed by the reverse-engineerability condition in Definition 3.1 can reconstruct the source code C, which (by the meaningfulness property) is unmarked with high probability.
+On the other hand, any potential simulator, given just oracle access to C, will be unable to produce any circuit computing the same function (since if it could, then it could compute $\pi(C)$, which is pseudorandom).